Our Wider Offer

 Activities are mostly child-led and have included:- scavenger hunts and mini beast safaris, den building, mud kitchen ‘cookery’, tree planting and gardening, fire lighting and campfire cooking, using bush craft tools, natural art and music, building habitats and birdwatching.

 When it was created, our school community and The Friends of Notley Green supported us with generous donations of money, time and resources to build our dream Wildlife Garden.
-Over the Summer term we will be revisiting the plan and renewing the area as part of our 'Nature's Voice' whole school project.

-- Music Subject Leader: Mrs Jenni Colebrook
+- Music Subject Leaders: Mrs Jenni Colebrook and Mrs Lisa Foster

 Class Music Lessons

 We value music highly in our school and aim to provide a high quality curriculum.
-Our main vehicle for this is Charanga, a virtual learning tool created and run by Essex music service.
+Our main vehicle for this is Charanga, a virtual learning tool created and run by Essex Music Services.
 The content of our lessons often links with our termly learning themes and follows the National Curriculum for Music guidelines.
 While singing and playing both tuned and untuned musical instruments, our children experiment with and explore the inter-related dimensions of music and are given opportunities to compose and improvise music too.
 They listen to music from a diverse range of historical periods, genres, styles and traditions and learn to review and evaluate it using their developing musical vocabulary.
 They learn to form an understanding of basic musical notations and develop an introductory understanding of the history of music.

 - Our whole school daily assemblies